FOSSBilling/FOSSBilling/SECURITY.md

 | 4.22.x   | :white_check_mark: |

 ## Reporting Vulnerabilities
-To report a vulnerability, it's please make a submission on [huntr.dev](https://huntr.dev/bounties/disclose).
+To report a vulnerability, please make a submission on [huntr.dev](https://huntr.dev/bounties/disclose).
 Enter https://github.com/boxbilling/boxbilling as the repository and then go from there.
-Their website should provide you a good idea for the requirements of a good vulnerability report.
+Their website should give you a idea good on how to make a good vulnerability report.
 It's important to make the submission there as it keeps the vulnerability private which helps ensure it can't be exploited while a patch is in the works.
-If you have a suggestion that is related to security, then [creating an issue](https://github.com/boxbilling/boxbilling/issues/new/choose) on github is a suitable place.
+If you have a suggestion that is related to security, then [creating an issue](https://github.com/boxbilling/boxbilling/issues/new/choose) on GitHub is a suitable place.

-Usually a good report should include where the file is, how the vulnerability could be explointed, the potential ramifications of the vulnerability, a proof of concept exploit, and if possible insight into a solution.
+Usually a good report should include which file(s) has the exploit, how the vulnerability could be exploited, the potential ramifications of the vulnerability, a proof of concept exploit, and if possible insight into a solution.
 A proper vulnerability report is awarded with a cash reward, if you provide a patch there is usually a reward with that as well.

 ## Not a Vulnerability?
 **Reporting bugs**